eyedeekay/sam-forwarder/docs/USAGE.md

     	Reduce tunnel quantity after X (milliseconds) (default 600000) -d string
     	Directory to save tunnel configuration file in.
+  -de string
+    	Destination to connect client's to by default.
   -f string
     	Use an ini file for configuration(config file options override passed arguments for now.) (default "none") -h string